sobisonator/chartermap/TextToDB/documentation/CRM.md

 ##### Refers to location (P67)
 Any location referred to that is not the location
 #### Boundary location references (E27- "site")
-Boundary location references are different because boundaries are made up of polygons for which each point and vertex must be linked to a markup of the text which constitutes a section of the boundary date.
+Boundary location references are different because boundaries are made up of linestrings or polygons for which each vertex and path must be linked to a markup of the text which constitutes the relevant section of the boundary clause.
 Altogether the boundary locations of a text constitute its boundaries
 ##### Boundary loc instruction (E29 - "Design or procedure")
 id: Unique ID